pism/pism/doc/sphinx/manual/modeling-choices/marine/index.rst

 By default, `\lambda` is set to zero, but PISM implements a scalar time-dependent "melange back pressure fraction offset" forcing in which `\lambda` can be read from a file.
-Please see the *PISM's Climate Forcing Manual* for details.
+Please see the :ref:`Climate Forcing Manual <sec-ocean-frac-mbp>` for details.